A Minute With: David Fincher on his "Dragon Tattoo"

 Q: How about box office.
 Do you think the subject matter will affect the film's ticket sales?

-Q: Would you like to continue working on the rest of the books and direct the second installment?
+Q: Would you like to continue working on the rest of the books and direct the second instalment?

 (Editing by Jill Serjeant and Bob Tourtellotte)